genisis0x/42-exam-miner----Basic/README.md

-### If you want to contribute then please fork the repo and provide the PR of your solution with a detail explanation.
+### If you want to contribute then please fork the repo make new Branch by the name of question_{Intra Name} and provide the PR of your solution with a detail explanation.

 <h2>